Ridgefield Academy’s K-8 Advantage: Nurturing Tomorrow’s Leaders

 Ridgefield Academy students graduate after the 8th grade when they are ready to take on new challenges.
 By the time they reach high school, after early exposure to leadership roles, Ridgefield Academy students are poised, confident, and ready to lead in a new environment.
 With the understanding that change fosters growth, selecting a high school is a big part of the preparation that students undergo in their final years at Ridgefield Academy.
 “We start in 7th grade by bringing representatives from different types of public, boarding, and day schools to come and talk with our parents and our kids,” Suter shares.
 “We’ll help them with what to look for when they go to tour schools, how to sit for an interview, how to write a thank you note, and how to look someone in the eye and shake their hand.”

 Situated in western Connecticut, across 42 rolling acres in the foothills of the Berkshire Mountains, Ridgefield Academy is a private, co-ed day school with the vision to see students as known, needed, and valued.
 The personalized approach is the result of a partnership between families and the school.
 “Parents are a huge part of what we do here,” Suter says of the Ridgefield Academy community.
 “When families enroll their children here, they really are joining an amazing mission-driven school.”
-With upcoming open houses—in-person on October 15th and virtual on November 7th—parents have the perfect opportunity to learn how they can join the Ridgefield Academy community and help provide their children with an environment that not only challenges them academically, but also nurtures their spirit, character, and leadership abilities.
+With upcoming open houses for Kindergarten – Grade 5 on Saturday, October 19th, parents have the perfect opportunity to learn how they can join the Ridgefield Academy community and help provide their children with an environment that not only challenges them academically, but also nurtures their spirit, character, and leadership abilities.
 Perhaps best of all, an environment that preserves the magic of childhood for just a little longer.
 Visit https://www.ridgefieldacademy.org or call 203-894-1800 to learn more.